Storage

 • The partition settings are applied.

-3. Formatting storage
+3. Format storage

-The following describes how to set the file system to the partition:
+To set the file system to the partition:

 From the following commands, enter the applicable one for the image of the server to mount to format the partition.